mvolkmann/blog/src/rust.md

 Early we said that memory for values allocated in a scope is freed when the scope exits.
-However, there is an exception to this when ownership is transferred outside the block.
+However, there is an exception to this when ownership is transferred outside a block.
 For example:

 ```rust